NebulaUI/nebula-css/README.md

     </div>
 </div>
 ```
-This can be useful when dealing with content from a CMS when you may have 1 or
+This can be useful when dealing with content from a CMS when you have an unknown
-three boxes and the client wants the boxes to always be centered.
+quantity of boxes and the client wants them to always be centered.

 ##Acknowledgments
 This grid system is Heavily influenced by the great work of